Tolka Row

-Tolka Row is an Irish television drama serial that aired on RTE One from 1964 to 1968, set in a fictional housing estate on the northside of Dublin.
+Tolka Row is an Irish television drama serial that aired on Telefís Éireann from 1964 to 1968, set in a fictional housing estate on the northside of Dublin.
 Based on Maura Laverty's play of the same name, Tolka Row was first broadcast on 3 January 1964 and aired weekly for five series until it ended on 31 May 1968.

 As Telefís Éireann's first venture into drama serials, Tolka Row quickly became a staple of the new station's schedule and set the pace for all future home-produced serials.
 Its popularity also resulted in the station developing a second drama serial, The Riordans, in 1965.

 Tolka Row is similar in format to the long-running British serial Coronation Street, from which it borrows its main premise (the everyday life of a number of neighbours).
 The programme was centred on the Nolans, a typical working-class Dublin family, and their neighbours, the Feeneys.
 All episodes were filmed in a studio at Telefís Éireann's Television Centre in Donnybrook, Dublin.